 Fifteen years before his ill-fated raid on Harper's Ferry, John Brown operated an Ohio tannery and also dealt in cattle, horses, and sheep.
 His business travels throughout Ohio put him in contact with fervent abolitionists and increased his desire to spearhead the movement.
-In 1844 he formed a partnership with Simon Perkins, and two years later in 1846 they moved the business to Springfield, Massachusetts, a progressive community deeply interested in the abolition and antislavery campaigns.
+In 1844 he formed a partnership with Simon Perkins, and two years later in 1846 they moved the business to Springfield, Massachusetts, a progressive community deeply involved in the abolition and antislavery campaigns.
 Unfortunately the business failed, leading Brown into his fateful life of abolitionism in Massachusetts, Kansas, and Virginia.

 This letter was written just as Perkins & Brown were wrapping up their business: